gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

 .. glossary::
     BUILD_DIR
-        GROMACS specific directory to perform configuration, building and testing in.
+        |Gromacs| specific directory to perform configuration, building and testing in.
         Usually job dependent, needs to be the same for all tasks of dependent jobs.

     CI_PROJECT_NAMESPACE